irinastl/Gene-Expression-Data-Analysis-and-Visualization-in-RStudio/README.md

 Database used: (DAVID) v6.8 https://david.ncifcrf.gov/

-Two files are attached, under [Go to file] option above.
+Two files are attached, see [Go to file] option.